Joe Fagnano leads UMaine to 38-28 homecoming win over Monmouth

-But the Black Bears forced three in last Saturday’s 31-24 win over Hampton and three more on Saturday, leading to 21 points and keying UMaine’s 38-28 homecoming victory over Monmouth University at Alfond Stadium.
+But the Black Bears forced three in last Saturday’s 31-24 win over Hampton and three more on Saturday, leading to 21 points and keying UMaine’s 38-28 Homecoming victory over Monmouth University (N.J.) at Alfond Stadium.

 UMaine is 2-4 overall and 2-1 in the Colonial Athletic Association while first-year CAA member Monmouth fell to 4-3 and 2-2 after having its four-game winning streak snapped.
 UMaine has won six homecoming games in a row.